 Zoo Zurich keeps and breeds Asian elephants within the framework of the European Endangered Species Program, EEP.

-Other species living at the Kaeng Krachan Elephant Park: Bali myna, black-breasted leaf turtle, Goliath birdeater, house mouse, blackbuck, giant forest scorpion, lesser mouse-deer, Madagascar hissing cockroach, Silkie and crested partridge.
+Other species living at the Kaeng Krachan Elephant Park: Bali myna, black-breasted leaf turtle, blackbuck, tarantula, Indian giant forest scorpion, Java mousedeer, Madagascar hissing cockroach, red-crested wood partridge and silkie chicken.

 Our animal lexicon contains information on all of the above species: